IFRS 12 para B12, B13, 21-23,disclosures for material and immaterial joint ventures

 (2) The Group holds substantive participating rights over the significant financial and operating decisions of the above joint ventures, which enables the Group to exercise joint control with the other shareholders.

-(4) Audited by Deloitte Touche Tohmatsu Jaiyos Audit Co.
-Ltd, Bangkok.
+(4) Audited by KPMG Phoomchai Audit Ltd, Bangkok.

 (5) This represents the Group’s direct interest in AIS.

-(6) Audited by Deloitte Haskins & Sells LLP, New Delhi.
-Bharti Airtel Limited has business operations in 18 countries representing India, Sri Lanka, 14 countries in Africa, and joint ventures in 2 countries.
+(6) Audited by Deloitte Haskins & Sells LLP (New Delhi), APAS & Co.
+LLP.
+Chartered Accountants and Bansal & Co.
+LLP, Chartered Accountants respectively.
+Bharti Airtel Limited has business operations in 17 countries representing India, Sri Lanka, 14 countries in Africa, and a joint venture in Bangladesh.

 (7) Audited by Isla Lipana & Co./PwC Philippines.

-(9) The Southern Cross Cable Consortium operates through two separate companies.
+(10) The Southern Cross Cable Network operates through two separate companies.
 Southern Cross Cables Holdings Limited owns a cable network between Australia and the USA, with operations outside the USA.
 Pacific Carriage Holdings Limited Inc. has operations within the USA.

 (11) Audited by KPMG, Bermuda.